Unity-Technologies/vscode-unity-debug/README.md

 - Open the your Unity project folder in the Visual Studio Code.

-- Select the debug view on the left and click the cogwhell.
+- Select the debug view on the left and click the cogwheel.

 ![Debug View](Screenshots/vscode-debug-view.png)